citp/privacy-policy-historical/e/ef/efr/efrontlearning.net.md

-> *The following text is extracted and transformed from the efrontlearning.net privacy policy that was archived on 2012-09-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120919204736id_/http%3A//www.efrontlearning.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the efrontlearning.net privacy policy that was archived on 2013-06-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130601002715id_/http%3A//www.efrontlearning.net/privacy) for the most accurate reproduction.*

-# Enterprise LMS from eFront
+# Enterprise Learning Management System Software - eFront LMS

 eFrontLearning provides this Privacy Policy to inform you of our policies and procedures regarding the collection, use and disclosure of personal information we receive from users of eFrontLearning.com (this “Site”).
 This Privacy Policy applies only to information that you provide to us through this Site.
 Our Privacy Policy may be updated from time to time, and we will notify you of any material changes by posting the new Privacy Policy on the Site at [Privacy policy](http://www.efrontlearning.net/privacy "Privacy policy")